Humanitec-DemoOrg/aws-examples/automation-howto/Readme.md

 # automation-howto

-The following howto will show you how to swap images on your workloads with an automated fashion.
+The following howto will show you how to swap images and deploy your workloads automatically after build.

 Image Automation is the recommended approach to allow multiple teams working along the same application, each updating one workload.

-This process avoids running score files and speeding up the deployment.
+This process avoids running a `score` deployment if not needed, while speeding up the deployment.

 ## General Idea
 - One application with multiple workloads
-- Two container registries
+- Multiple container registries
-- One webhook target
+- A webhook target

 ## Humanitec Workflow
 ![Automation Workflow](images/automation-webhook.png)

 ## Steps
-- Create 2 Amazon ECR Repositories Humanitec does not provide guidance on how to configure your AWS services.
+- Create 2 Amazon ECR Repositories
-- Push two default images
+- Push two default images, as example, we will push Apache `httpd`
 ```
 docker pull --platform=linux/amd64 httpd:latest